 Behind-the-Scenes Volunteer Program

 Also managed through VIARC, the Behind-the-Scenes Volunteer Program provides assistance to Smithsonian staff by recruiting and placing individuals who wish to contribute their time and expertise to specific areas of study within the Institution.
 Volunteers in this program work with staff members on both short-term and long-term projects.
 Opportunities are generally available in: archives; libraries; administrative offices; conservation laboratories; and curatorial divisions related to art, history, and science collections.
-To learn more about becoming a Behind-the-Scenes Volunteer, please visit the Smithsonian Volunteer Opportunities page.
+Learn more about becoming a Behind-the-Scenes Volunteer.